citp/privacy-policy-historical/g/gr/gro/grosvenorcasinos.com.md

 7\. **Your use of our website**

 7.1 We may refuse to register you and/or to suspend and/or terminate your account at any time and/or to refuse to accept any wager or transaction.
 We shall not be liable to you in any way for any loss or damages that may result from any such action.
-In addition, we reserve the right to refund to you or withhold any payment of monies from or into your account if there is manipulation of our financial system or evidence thereof of a breach of any applicable law, regulation or any of the Terms of Use.
+In addition, we reserve the right to refund to you or withhold any payment of monies from or into your account if there is suspicion or evidence of any of the following: manipulation of our financial system, a breach of any applicable law, regulation or any of the Terms of Use.

 7.2 Use of your account otherwise than in accordance with the Terms of Use or any other abuse of your account is strictly prohibited.